Coffey County, Kansas

 Coffey County in east central Kansas was organized as one of the original 33 counties created by the Territorial Legislature.
 The county seat and most populous city is Burlington.
 As of the 2020 census, the county population was 8,360.

 The legislature established the county’s boundaries on July 22, 1855, and the county was organized on February 17, 1857.
-The county was named for Colonel A. M. Coffey, a resident of Miami County and member of the Territorial Legislature.
+The county was named after Colonel A. M. Coffey, a resident of Miami County and a member of the Territorial Legislature.

 Coffey County is in the third tier of counties from the Missouri line and the fourth tier from Oklahoma.
 It is bounded on the north by Osage County, on the east by Franklin and Anderson, on the south by Woodson, and on the west by Greenwood and Lyon Counties.
 Its area is 654 square miles.